7 Things You Might Not Know About William McKinley

 McKinley never set foot in Alaska and never saw the peak named for him by prospector William Dickey, a designation that was made official by President Woodrow Wilson in 1917.
 That’s probably a good thing, because it’s been a rough few years for McKinley’s spot on the mountain.

 First, the mountain shrank.
-On Sept.
-12, 2013, Alaska lieutenant governor Mead Treadwell announced that North America’s highest peak, Mount McKinley, was 20,237 feet tall, 83 feet shorter than previously thought.
+On September 12, 2013, Alaska Lieutenant Governor Mead Treadwell announced that North America’s highest peak, Mount McKinley, was 20,237 feet tall, 83 feet shorter than previously thought.
 The U.S. Geological Survey and Alaska’s Statewide Digital Mapping Initiative used new radar technology to correct the earlier height of 20,320 feet, which had been recorded in 1952 using photogrammetry.

 Then, the mountain cut its ties to McKinley.
 Although the Alaska Board of Geographic Names changed the name of the mountain in 1975 to Denali, a name used by the Koyukon Athabaskan people, for decades Ohio representatives had been blocking name-change requests sent by the Alaskan state legislature to the United States Board on Geographic Names.
-Jimmy Carter signed the Alaska National Interest Lands Conservation Act in 1980 that reverted the name of the area to the Denali National Park and Preserve, but the name of the mountain itself had remained steady until this year.
-Associate director for the National Park Service Victor Knox said in June that he had “no objection” to a January 2015 bill submitted by Alaska senator Lisa Murkowski that would rename the peak Denali.
-The change became official last month, stripping the 25th president’s name from the highest peak in North America.
+Jimmy Carter signed the Alaska National Interest Lands Conservation Act in 1980 that reverted the name of the area to the Denali National Park and Preserve, but the name of the mountain itself had remained steady until 2015.
+Associate director for the National Park Service Victor Knox said in June of that year that he had “no objection” to a January bill submitted by Alaska senator Lisa Murkowski that would rename the peak Denali.
+The change became official in 2015, stripping the 25th president’s name from the highest peak in North America.

-But, you should use a non-permanent marker on those atlases—the Ohio delegation, including Speaker John Boehner and Representative Tim Ryan, have been quick to denounce the decision and have said they're exploring legal avenues to challenge the decision.
-And at least one current presidential candidate has said that if elected, he would reverse the decision.
+But, you should use a non-permanent marker on those atlases—the Ohio delegation, including Speaker John Boehner and Representative Tim Ryan, were quick to denounce the decision and have said they're exploring legal avenues to challenge the decision.
+And in late 2017, Donald Trump considered reversing the decision, though the Alaska senate told him thanks but no thanks.